Dre Campbell Farm

 Bees are a vital part of our ecosystem.
 They provide a link in the connecting chains that allow other creatures to survive and plants to proliferate.

-Understanding this important factor has led to global concern about the diminishing number of bees.
-As a result, certain steps have been taken to protect our bees [2].
+Understanding this vital factor has led to global concern about the diminishing number of bees.
+As a result, steps have been taken to protect our bees [2].

 4. Help Protect the Environment

-The multiple benefits of bees help protect the environment.
+The multiple benefits of bees help to protect the environment.

 They provide food and shelter for a host of other creatures.
-These creatures, in turn, play important roles in the balance of world ecosystems.
+These creatures, in turn, play crucial roles in maintaining the balance of global ecosystems.

-Many plants and animals would disappear if it weren’t for the effective work of these pollinators.
-From terrestrial ecosystems to woodlands, all life in these environments needs the constant daily work of these useful insects to survive.
+Many plants and animals would disappear if it weren’t for the practical work of these pollinators.
+All life in terrestrial ecosystems and woodlands depends on the daily efforts of these helpful insects to survive.

 5. Help Wild Plants Flourish

-It isn’t just garden flowers, fruit trees, and vegetables that depend on pollinators, but wild plants too.
-Wildflowers are part of the natural balance of the environment, and even weeds need to be carefully treated.
+It isn’t just garden flowers, fruit trees, and vegetables that depend on pollinators; wild plants also do.

-Spraying with chemicals can not only kill bees but also upset their natural way of detecting their food sources in gardens, fields, and woodlands.
+Spraying synthetic pesticides can kill bees.
+It may also disrupt their natural ability to find food in gardens, fields, and woodlands.

 Common Types of Bees

-It is estimated that there are over 20,000 species of bees in the world [3].
-The ones we are most familiar with are the noisy bumblebees, mason bees, and honey bees.
+It is estimated that there are over 20,000 species of bees worldwide [3].
+The ones we are most familiar with are the noisy bumblebees, mason bees, and honeybees.

 Mason Bees